cj-hilder/ble-hr-tool/README.md

 - **HR axis** in bpm with auto-scaled gridlines
 - **Session metadata** in the header: date, time, activity type, duration, average HR, etc
 - **Legend** showing the states that occurred in the session

 ---

+## ✨ Features

+- **Direct Bluetooth Low Energy (BLE) connection** — Connects directly to standard BLE heart rate monitors (like Polar straps or watches) via the browser.
+Compatible with any device that implements the standard Heart Rate Measurement characteristic.
+- **Raw RR interval support** — For devices that expose beat-to-beat RR data (such as the Polar H10), the app uses instantaneous heart rate on the HR graph rather than the sensor's rolling average.
+This higher-resolution signal is required for the RFB coherence score and HRV readings.
+- **Sound and vibration alerts** — Configurable intensity on both, designed to be usable while active without watching the screen.
+- **Progressive Web App (PWA)** — Installable directly to an Android home screen for fullscreen, app-like behaviour.
+- **Multiple activity profiles** — Different threshold sets for different activities (e.g. walking, cycling, housework), switchable at session start.
+- **Time limit** — Optional per-session cap on total time.
+When reached, the app transitions to the heart rate Reset state automatically.
+- **Resonance Frequency Breathing** — Integrated breath pacer, sound and vibration guides, resonance scoring, and extended RFB phase during the Reset state.
+See dedicated section above.
+- **HRV Reading** — A dedicated 3-5 minute resting measurement that produces a single HRV Index from RMSSD and SDNN.
+It is designed for consistent longitudinal tracking of ANS recovery.
+Requires a Polar H10 or equivalent RR-capable sensor.
+- **Ectopic beat tracking** — Every session that uses an RR-capable sensor records the count and percentage of ectopic beats (PVCs, PACs).
+Reported in the session summary for all session types.
+- **Session HR recording and graph export** — Every session records 1Hz heart rate data alongside state transitions.
+Saved sessions can be exported as a landscape A4 PDF graph showing HR over time with colour-coded state background bands, axes, and a resting HR reference line.
+- **Session history and trend graphs** — Each session can be saved with notes.
+History graphs allow you to track recovery metrics over time.
+- **Response lag and HR overshoot tracking** — Per-session statistics on recovery lag, HR peak during rest, and active/recovery time ratios.
+- **Minimalist design** — Large, accessible UI with clear visualisation of live heart rate and state.

+---